Fiyinfoluwa6/Richter-s-Predictor-Modeling-Earthquake-Damage/README.md

 6. License and Acknowledgement

 ## Project Summary
-The Capstone project was carried out with the support of the competition made available by[Driven Data] (https://https://www.drivendata.org/).
+The Capstone project was carried out with the support of the competition made available by [Driven Data](https://https://www.drivendata.org/).
 Following the 2015 Gorkha earthquake in Nepal a survey was carried out by  [Living Labs](http://www.kathmandulivinglabs.org/) and the [Central Bureau of Statistics](https://cbs.gov.np/), the survey is one of the largest post-disaster datasets ever collected, containing valuable information on earthquake impacts, household conditions, and socio-economic-demographic statistics.

  * Business Case